darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 white balance, denoise, demosaic
 : If you plan on using _filmic rgb_'s auto-tuners, use the [_white balance_](./white-balance.md) module to first correct any color casts and obtain neutral colors.
 In RGB color spaces, luminance and chrominance are linked, and _filmic rgb_'s luminance detection relies on accurate measurements of both.
 If your image is very noisy, add an initial step of denoising to improve the black exposure readings, and use a high quality [_demosaic_](./demosaic.md) algorithm.
 You don't need to worry about noise if you are planning to set up filmic manually, without using the auto-tuners.

-disable tone mapping modules
-: If you plan to use one of _filmic rgb_'s chrominance preservation modes, avoid using [_base curve_](base-curve.md) and the various tone mapping modules.
-These may produce unpredictable color shifts that would make the chrominance preservation useless.
-None of these modules should be required when using _filmic rgb_.

 ## usage

 The _filmic rgb_ module is designed to map the dynamic range of the photographed scene (RAW image) to the dynamic range of the display.